 Look at your new spellings below.
 Practice writing and spelling them.
 See how many times you can write each word in 30 seconds!

 We would like to know that you understand the meaning of each word.
 Using a dictionary, or www.dictionary.com.
-Find out what each word means and write a definition for it.
+Find out what 5 of your words mean and write a sentence to explain its meaning.

 Watch the video opposite called 'The Bridge'.
 There is no talking during the video between the characters and so the viewer is left to work out what is happening throughout by watching the characters' actions.
 Answer the follow questions to check your understanding.
 Remember, start every sentence with a capital letter and end each one with a full stop.
 Use words from the question to start your answer so that you write in full sentences.
 Try not to start sentences with 'because'.